One in Five Danish Students Attends a Private School

 Principals of Danish private primary and secondary schools visiting Korea and Korean education officials are discussing topics such as international joint classes and exchanges with the Danish education sector at the Embassy of Denmark in Korea last September.
 2025.09.22 Photo by Yoon Dongju

-With the growing popularity of private schools in Denmark, it has become common for parents to put their child's name on a waiting list as soon as they are born.
-Danish private schools conduct their admissions processes independently, without going through the local education authorities.
-Registering on the admissions waiting list is the first step toward enrollment.
-Like public schools, private schools offer classes from kindergarten through compulsory education (grades 1 to 9).
-For admission to Klostermarksskolen, a private school in Aalborg (population about 120,000) with a 150-year history, the waiting period is at least five years.
+With the growing popularity of private schools in Denmark, it is now common for parents to put their child's name on the waiting list for admission as soon as the child is born.
+Danish private schools conduct their own admissions process independently, without going through the local education office.
+Registering on the waiting list is the first step toward admission.
+Like public schools, private schools in Denmark can provide classes from kindergarten through compulsory education (grades 1 to 9).
+At Klostermarksskolen, a 150-year-old private school located in Aalborg (population about 120,000), the minimum waiting period for admission is five years.

-In Denmark, private schools known to the public have mostly been free schools or alternative schools, often focusing on music, art, or operating without exams.
-However, there are now more private schools that teach the same subjects and content as public schools, but at a higher academic level.
-According to statistics from the Danish Ministry of Children and Education (2023-2024), private school students scored higher on average than public school students in all subjects, including Danish, English, and mathematics, in exams for ninth graders.
+In Korea, Danish private schools have mostly been introduced as free schools or alternative schools, focusing on music, art, or operating without exams.
+However, there are now more private schools that teach the same subjects and content as public schools but educate students at a higher level.
+According to educational statistics from the Danish Ministry for Children and Education (2023-2024), private school students scored higher on average than public school students in all subjects, including Danish, English, and mathematics, in exams for ninth graders.
 On a 12-point scale, the average scores for English and mathematics were more than one point higher for private school students.
 In the joint exams for physics, chemistry, biology, and geography, private school students averaged 8.2 points, while public school students averaged 7.3 points.

 The subject-wise test results for 9th-grade students conducted in 2023-2024 show that the full score is 12 points.

 The private school market has heated up as more Danish parents, whose education and income levels have risen, seek differentiated education for their children.
-Lars Peter Nitschke, principal of Klostermarksskolen, explained, "Private schools offer options to parents with high expectations for education," adding, "Because parents choose these schools, it is easier for the schools to satisfy them."
+Lars Peter Nitschke, principal of Klostermarksskolen, explained, "Private schools offer options to parents with high expectations for education," adding, "Because parents choose the school, it is easier for the school to satisfy them."

-In Denmark, government subsidies for public schools mean there is no tuition burden for parents.
-In contrast, attending a private school requires paying an average monthly tuition fee of about 500,000 won.
-As a result, there are growing concerns in Denmark that private schools, which require tuition, are attended mainly by students from middle-class or wealthier families, potentially deepening social divides and educational inequality.
+In Denmark, government subsidies for public schools mean that parents do not bear any tuition costs.
+In contrast, attending a private school requires paying an average monthly tuition of about 500,000 won.
+As a result, there are growing concerns in Denmark that private schools, which require tuition, are mainly attended by students from middle-class or wealthier families, potentially deepening social divides and educational inequality.

 The principals of private schools from Denmark visiting Korea are listening to an explanation during their visit to Daejeon Science High School in September last year.
 Embassy of Denmark in Korea